amkatayama/Healthy-Recipe-App/README.md

 ### Proposed Solution

-The solution for this is to create a software that provides a way for my clients to look for a variety of menus, along with the ingredients, recipe and nutrition data.
-This should be done in two in two simple steps:
+The solution for this is to create an iOS app that provides a way for my clients to look for a variety of menus, along with the ingredients, recipe and nutrition data.
+My clients both use iPhone, and they can use basic functions such as texting or searching on internet, This should be done in two in two simple steps:

 The proposed solution to this problem is to create a software that provides an easy way for my clients to search for variety of menus, along with the ingredients, recipe and nutrition data.
-Now, this should be achievable in two simple steps
+Now, this should be achievable in two simple steps:

 1.	type in a keyword (eg. chicken, tomato)
 2.	look for and tap on the desired recipe to see details